jocoro19/filter-lists/README.md

   - Removes bloat and unwanted stuff from Pixiv, Fandom, and some other websites
   - Currently, strict blocking and `$removeparam` rules don't work on Brave iOS at the moment

-- [yt-filters.txt](https://raw.githubusercontent.com/jocoro19/filter-lists/main/filters/yt-filters.txt) (JHS Basic YouTube Filter List)
+- JHS Basic YouTube Filter List ([yt-filters.txt](https://raw.githubusercontent.com/jocoro19/filter-lists/main/filters/yt-filters.txt))
   - Cleans up the YouTube website by hiding unnecessary things
   - Hides YouTube shorts outside of the subscriptions page
   - Hides everything which isn't related to search results in the search page